andydevs/blog/_drafts/a-primer-on-linear-regression.markdown

 ---------------------------------------------------------------------------------------------------------

 As you may have guessed, the $R^2$ value is almost always some number between these two values, but never exactly.
 Machine learning is not concerned with being exact, but with being _as exact as possible_.
+Although it's not strictly speaking machine learning, this algorithm does highlights the most important elements of machine learning, like the concept of optimizing an error term that represents the condition of your system.